Mars is the most explored planet in the solar system with every world’s every space agency wanting to explore the Red planet.

 Mars has a very thin atmosphere similar to Mercury.

-Venus is also made up of 97% Carbon dioxide but because of its thick atmosphere temperature on Venus can spike up to 480 degree Celsius.
-But the temperature on Mars hardly goes over 20 degree Celsius.
+Venus is also made up of 97% Carbon dioxide but because of its thick atmosphere temperature on Venus can spike up to 480 degrees Celsius.
+But the temperature on Mars hardly goes over 20 degrees Celsius.
 This is because of Mars very thin atmosphere which doesn’t trap the Sun’s heat.

-The temperature on Mars can go as high as 20 degree Celsius or as low as -153 degree Celsius.
+The temperature on Mars can go as high as 20 degrees Celsius or as low as -153 degrees Celsius.